brianhornick/PowerBI-Bicycle-Business-Project/README.md

 3. What is the percentage of sales lost by price increases?
 4. Which stores are seeing the largest revenue growth?
 5. Which staff members are contributing the most to sales?

+Brand and Products
+1. What is the top selling brand, has this changed throughout the years?
+2. Are customers more often paying more for the newer or settling for the older products?

 To answer these questions, along with many others, the first step required is to import the dataset into Power BI.